 GOGL – 2022 Environmental, Social and Governance (ESG) Report

-/EIN News/ -- Golden Ocean Group Ltd (OSE/NYSE: GOGL) today released its fifth annual ESG Report.
+Golden Ocean Group Ltd GOGL today released its fifth annual ESG Report.

 The 2022 report is prepared in accordance with the Marine Transportation framework established by the Sustainability Accounting Standards Board (SASB), the disclosure requirements of the UN Global Compact as well as reporting guidelines for NASDAQ/Euronext stock exchanges.